mozilla/qmo-tests/README.md

 ### Running tests locally

-To run tests locally its a simple case of calling the command below from this directory
+To run tests locally, it's a simple case of calling the command below from this directory

     py.test --driver=firefox

-For more command line options see https://github.com/davehunt/pytest-mozwebqa
+For more command line options, see https://github.com/davehunt/pytest-mozwebqa

 Writing Tests
 -------------

-If you want to get involved and add more tests then there's just a few things we'd like to ask you to do:
+If you want to get involved and add more tests, there are just a few things we'd like to ask you to do:

 1. Use the [template files][GitHub Templates] for all new tests and page objects